gpstar81/GPStar-proton-pack/ATTENUATOR.md

 ## Firmware Flashing

 Separate firmware files exist for the Arduino Nano vs. the ESP32.
-For the Arduino Nano you may use the same flashing utility as the other gpstar PCB devices.
+For the Arduino Nano you may use the same flashing utility as the other gpstar PCB devices as outlined in the [FLASHING](FLASHING.md) guide.
 For the ESP32 that will require a different flasher program.
 Since both the Arduino Nano and ESP development board have their own USB connection it will not be necessary to use a separate UART programming cable.

+### For ESP32

-**For ESP32**
+**For Windows:**

-1. Download the [Flash Download Tools](https://www.espressif.com/en/support/download/other-tools) from Espressif Systems (supports Windows only)
+1. Download the [Flash Download Tools](https://www.espressif.com/en/support/download/other-tools) from Espressif Systems.
+1. Locate the [Attenuator-ESP32.bin](binaries/attenuator/Attenuator-ESP32.bin) file from the `/binaries/attenuator` directory.
+1. Use the utility to upload the .bin file to the device via USB.

+**For Linux/MacOS:**

+1. Download [Python](https://www.python.org/downloads/) and install for your operating system.
+1. From a terminal (command line) environment run the following:
+	* `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`
+	* `python get-pip.py` or `python3 get-pip.py`
+	* `pip install esptool`
-1. Locate the [Attenuator-ESP32.bin](binaries/attenuator/Attenuator-ESP32.bin) file from the `/binaries/attenuator` directory
+1. Locate the [Attenuator-ESP32.bin](binaries/attenuator/Attenuator-ESP32.bin) file from the `/binaries/attenuator` directory.
+1. Run `esptool.py -p <PORT> Attenuator-ESP32.bin` where `<PORT>` is your ESP32 controller as a serial (USB) device.

+### For Arduino Nano

+Just as you used the gpstar flashing utility for Windows or MacOS to upload to your Proton Pack or Neutrona Wand, you will do the same for this device.
+Plug in your device using a standard USB cable and note the serial COM port used.
+Select the .hex file for the Attenuator and upload to the attached device.

 ## Operation